oroinc/documentation/user_guide/channel_guide.rst

 Multichannel functionality provides for diversified approach to different sources of customers with ability of their further aggregation into one record.

-**Channel** is an entity, instances whereof represent one source of customers.
-For each Channel instance created in the system, along with other :ref:`general details <user-guide-channel-guide-general>` name, type and set of entities assigned are specified:
+**Channel** is an entity, records whereof represent one source of customers.
+For each Channel recored (hereinafter referred as "channel")  created in the system, along with other :ref:`general details <user-guide-channel-guide-general>` name, type and set of entities assigned are specified:

-- Name of a Channel instance uniquely identifies it in the system
+- Name of a channel uniquely identifies it in the system

-- Type of a Channel instance defines mandatory and optional settings used for the channel
+- Type of a channel defines mandatory and optional settings used for the channel

-- Instances assigned to a channel, define the types of information that can be collected and processed for it.
+- Entities assigned to a channel, define the types of information that can be collected and processed for it.
-  In other   words, *if you have created Channel A, Channel B and Channel C and assigned the an Entity E, every time someone creates an instance of the Entity E in the system, one of the Channel A, B, C has to be chosen for the instance.*
+  In other words, *if you have created Channel A, Channel B and Channel C and assigned them an Entity E, every time someone creates an instance of the Entity E in the system, one of the Channel A, B, C has to be chosen for it.*

-For each Channel instance there must be specified an entity that represent customers for the Channel type.
+Each channel is assigned a specific Customer entity.
+Records of the Customer entities ("customers") can be created within the channel.

-Each Customer record must be assigned to an Account record.
-Several Customer records (regardless of the Channel type) may be assigned to the same Account that performs the role of aggregator for their details.
+Special entity Account is implemented to aggregate details of customers from different channels: each customer must be assigned an Account record ("account") and several customers (regardless of their channel type) may be assigned to the same account.

 .. _user-guide-channel-guide-create: